Tristan Pompey

-Tristan Gabriel Pompey (born March 23, 1997) is a Canadian professional baseball outfielder for the Guelph Royals of the Intercounty Baseball League.
+Tristan Gabriel Pompey (born March 23, 1997) is a Canadian professional baseball outfielder who is a free agent.
 The Miami Marlins selected him in the third round of the 2018 Major League Baseball draft after his college baseball career for the Kentucky Wildcats.

 Career

 Amateur career

 Pompey played in the Tournament 12 showcase and for the Canadian national junior baseball team.
 He attended Jean Vanier Catholic Secondary School in Milton, Ontario, graduating in 2015, and committed to attend the University of Kentucky to play college baseball for the Kentucky Wildcats.
 The Minnesota Twins selected Pompey in the 31st round of the 2015 MLB draft, but he didn't sign.
 He enrolled at Kentucky.
 He was named All-Southeastern Conference in 2017, his sophomore year, and a Preseason All-American by Collegiate Baseball and Perfect Game in 2018.
 In 2017, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 He batted .335 in 2018, his junior year.